elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/rest-parameters-and-spread-syntax.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> In ES9 (ECMAScript 2018), both the spread syntax and the rest parameter were updated to allow them to be used with objects as well as arrays, providing more flexibility for handling object properties as well as array elements.<br /><br />
+  <div><strong>Interview Response:</strong> In ES9 (ECMAScript 2018), both the spread syntax and the rest parameter were updated to allow them to be used with objects as well as arrays, providing more flexibility for handling object properties as well as array elements.
   </div>
   </div>
 </details>